SaraIrving/Midterm/lib/project-kickoff.md

 - This is also a great opportunity to get input from all of the team members
 - Design matters... however you are a developer, not a designer
 - Get inspiration from websites you visit

+## Landing Page Wireframes
+- logo
+- menu button
+- photo
+- selling props 3 column
+- text blurb
+- feature section
+- lots of chicken photos
+- map
+- footer

+## Menu Wireframe
+- logo
+- button linking to home page
+- large hero photo
+- for each item: photo, name, description, price, box with quantity and add to order button
+- to the side have a "Your Order" section which live updates to reflect the order contents and total as they build it, follows down the pages as the user scrolls through the menu
+  - add special instructions to the order (need to update order table)
+  - make the order a collapsable toggle for mobile layout
+  - total will dynamically update
+  - a garbage can icon next to each item in the order in case they want to delete it
+  - error messages that drop down if they don't have name or phone number inputted

+## Confirmation Wireframe
+- logo
+- menu button at top
+- blurb that order is placed and pickup in 20 min
+  - display customers name
+  - display order ID
+- text saying they will get a text confirming pickup time and a second text if there is a delay
+- breakdown of the order
+- large photo of map
+-

 ## User Login
 - Don't do it
 - Seriously, don't do it